corda/corda-runtime-os/applications/tools/p2p-test/p2p-setup/README.md

 ### Populating a custom topic

-Each sub command has a `--topic` option to overwrite the default topic
+Each sub command has a `--topic` option to overwrite the default topic where data will be published for each type of data, unless specified otherwise.

 ### Running multiple sub commands
 One can add multiple sub commands in one run, for example: